IQDevs/blog/_posts/2017-04-12-Rust for High-Level Programming Language Developers.markdown

 }
 ```

-of you could have the shorthand notation of the function by using an expression instead of a statement:
+or you could have the shorthand notation of the function by using an expression instead of a statement:

 ```rust
 fn sub(a: i32, b: i32) -> {